MaudDibb/coolHttpd/README.md

 }
 ```

 Im hoping you keep your web projects under a common folder.
-The parent folder that holds all your projects will act as the basepath in the config, with the domains working on
+This folder that holds all your projects will act as the basepath in the config, with the domains working on
 folders off this basepath.
 For example, say c:\www is where you keep all your web projects.
-Say you have 3 projects: dev, game, todo.
+Say you have 3 projects in folders like: dev, game, todo.
 Lets say you want dev.com to point to c:\www\dev, game.com -> c:\www\game, and todo.com -> c:\www\todo

 your config would look like this:
 ```json